apache/couchdb-documentation/src/api/basics.rst

   The request was invalid, either because the supplied JSON was invalid, or invalid information was supplied as part of the request.

+- ``503 - Service Unavailable``

+  The request can't be serviced at this time, either because the cluster is overloaded, a security migration is underway, or some other reason.
+  The request may be retried as-is, perhaps in a couple minutes.